-Program Description (MEd) -Teachers in general education and special education today are working with more and more students diagnosed with Autism Spectrum Disorders (ASD).
+Teachers in general education and special education today are working with more and more students diagnosed with Autism Spectrum Disorders (ASD).
 This program answers the growing need for more understanding and better preparation for those working with students with severe disabilities.
 It is designed for experienced teachers and para-professionals, to enhance their working knowledge of the field.
 It also provides opportunities to explore new opportunities this knowledge would provide.
 This is not a licensure program and does not lead to BACB certification.

-Learning Outcomes - Graduates will demonstrate knowledge and understanding of autism, behavioral issues and severe special needs.
+Graduates will demonstrate knowledge and understanding of autism, behavioral issues and severe special needs.
 They personalize their learning through an Independent Learning Project that enhances their preparedness as a professional educator.

-Careers - This program will enhance the skills and understanding of:
+This program will enhance the skills and understanding of:

-- Experienced special educators, wanting more information to better serve the needs of this growing population. - General educators who wish to work more effectively in their inclusion classes. - Para-professionals currently working with students with severe disabilities, to gain a better understanding of the autistic needs and behavioral issues of the students they serve. - Anyone wanting to know more about this growing field.
+- Experienced special educators, wanting more information to better serve the needs of this growing population. - General educators who wish to work more effectively in their inclusion classes. - Para-professionals currently working with students with severe disabilities, to gain a better understanding of the autistic needs and behavioral issues of the students they serve. - · Anyone wanting to know more about this growing field.

-Courses
+Courses 31 credits

-EDU 558 Introduction to Graduate School (1 credit)every term
+EED 5001 The Reflective Practitioner (1 credit) every term

 ESP 615 Assistive Technology: Modifying Curriculum

-for Diverse Learning Stylesevery term
+for Diverse Learning Styles every term

 ESP 610 Autism: History, Prevalence, Diagnosis

 & Characteristics Fall, Spring

 ESP 695 Laws & Regulations Pertaining to

 Special Education Fall, Spring

 ESP 689 Theories of Typical & Atypical

-Human DevelopmentFall, Summer
+Human Development Fall, Summer

-ESP 621 Assessment & Appraisal Process (ASD) Spring
+ESP 621 Assessment & Appraisal Process (ASD)Spring

-ESP 625 Behavior Management (ASD)Fall, Summer
+ESP 625 Behavior Management (ASD) Fall, Summer

 ESP 616 Communication Disorders (ASD) Fall, Summer

 ESP 630 Social and Psychological Perspectives

 in Autism Spectrum Disorders Summer

 ESP 635 Teaching & Curriculum Development

 for Students with Severe Disabilities Summer

-One approv ved 3-credit School of Education elective.
+One approv ved 3-credit education elective.